blynkkk/blynkkk.github.io/OTA.md

  2. User provides within HTTPS request admin credentials and firmware binary file to update hardware with;
  3. When hardware connects to server - server checks it firmware.
 In case, hardware firmware build date differs from uploaded firmware, than server sends special command to hardware with url for the new firmware;
- 4. Hardware processes utl with below [handler](https://github.com/blynkkk/blynk-library/blob/master/examples/Export_Demo/Template_ESP8266/OTA.h#L28):
+ 4. Hardware processes url with below [handler](https://github.com/blynkkk/blynk-library/blob/master/examples/Export_Demo/Template_ESP8266/OTA.h#L28):
     ```
       BLYNK_WRITE(InternalPinOTA) {
         //url to get firmware from.
 This is HTTP url